TNL-Project/TNL/Documentation/UsersGuide/Segments/ug_Segments.md

    of the hash table, elements in segments corresponds with colliding hashed elements.

-In general, segments can be used for problems that somehow corresponds wit 2D data structure where each row can have different size and we need to perform miscellaneous operations within the rows.
+In general, segments can be used for problems that somehow correspond with 2D data structure where each row can have different size and we need to perform miscellaneous operations within the rows.
 The name *segments* comes from segmented parallel reduction or [segmented scan (prefix-sum)](